Kadah/openTiS/README.md

 # to do
-* Spawner system
+* Spawner system (SpawnHUB?
+How to get party members?
+How to drop monsters?
+Cubes?
+Notecards?
+Debug)
-* Mission transponder
+* Mission transponder (How to manage entire level from one game?)
-* Mission status progress on HUD
+* Mission status progress on HUD (How to make it non-obtrusive?)
 * Monster scene scripts (json? notecards? how to inject?)
-* NPC interaction system
+* NPC interaction system (NPC portraits?
+Dialog options?)
-* Try (and fail) at making a humanoid
+* Try (and fail) at making a humanoid (I was thinking a minotaur?)
-* Automatic difficulty adjuster
+* Automatic difficulty adjuster (Killing monster makes it harder, getting knocked down makes it easier, make it per player or per party?)
-* Design Website
+* Design Website (Bweee color choices!)
 * Allow guns to be purchased
-* Augments
+* Augments (Sets?
+Minor/Major augs?)
+* Weapon attachments?